blairw/fedorasetup/README.md

 sudo flatpak install flathub com.spotify.Client
 ```

-## Enable rpmfusion for Handbrake, VLC
+### Enable rpmfusion for Handbrake and VLC
+I know a lot of people who favour Linux for _libre_ rather than _gratis_ would not approve of rpmfusion but I'm just being pragmatic: I need Handbrake and VLC.

 Based on https://www.fosslinux.com/969/install-handbrake-fedora-22.htm

 ```zsh